 How to do container queries

-There are two steps to making container queries in CSS.
+There are two steps to doing container queries.

 To start using container queries, we first define a container or wrapper element with a container type.